Philharmonic Hall, Liverpool: Current use

 The hall stages over 250 events each year, of which more than 60 are concerts of classical music.
-The main hall has a capacity of 1,700 with smaller events taking place in the Music, Green and 1840 rooms.
+The main hall has a capacity of 1,700 with smaller events taking place in the Music Room, Green Room and 1840 Room.
 The other shows include music of all genres (including international artists such as Sir Cliff Richard, Bryan Ferry, Brian Wilson, Kraftwerk and Gilbert O'Sullivan), comedians, and films shown on the Walturdaw screen.
 Tours of the hall are arranged, and the hall can he hired for corporate or private events, including weddings.